MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/INSTRUCTIONS.md

 # Provisioning Instructions

-1. Open the BulkAAs.xlsm, and complete the follows tabs:
+1. Open the BulkAAs.xlsm, and enable macros if they have been disabled.
+1. Complete the follows tabs:
   - Config-BusinessHours
   - Config-Holidays
   - Config-Base